 We observed a significant female biased SR in this population with small effective population densities.
 In a recent study of G. fuscipes fuscipes from Chad (Ravel et al., 2023), authors found a negative correlation between SR and densities.
 Scattered distribution of hosts, leading to smaller effective population densities of the flies, would impose to these insects to travel more to find blood meals.
 Because of larval feeding, female tsetse would need to feed more often than males and be captured more often than those in such kind of ecological frameworks.
 On the contrary, abundance of hosts would maintain dense populations of tsetse flies, with no need to spend time seeking for blood meals, especially so for females, while males still need looking for mates.

-The absence of any significant genetic differentiation between subsamples before and after the beginning of control, especially at locus GPCAG, of any strong (if any) effect on effective population sizes, and the total absence of any genetic signature of a bottleneck(Camara et al., 2021), testify of an absence of consequences of the VCC on the genetic structure of this tsetse population, at the scale of the focus.
+We observed the absence of any significant genetic differentiation between subsamples before and after the beginning of control, especially at locus GPCAG.
+Additionally, we failed to evidence any strong (if any) effect on effective population sizes before and after the beginning of VCC, and observed a total absence of any genetic signature of a bottleneck, even after a 79% drop in captured flies (Camara et al., 2021).
+All these results testify of an absence of consequences of the VCC on the genetic structure of this tsetse population, at the scale of the focus.
 Nevertheless, the dramatic drop in captured flies after the VCC had begun, indicated an efficient protection of the human population against tsetse bites around the targeted zones.
 The drop in tsetse bites and HAT prevalence and incidence in selected controlled zones has already proved such a protection (Courtin et al., 2015).
-It also indicates that in the areas targeted by vector control tsetse densities would probably regain initial levels rapidly in case of scaling back.
-The fact that a significant decrease in HAT prevalence was observed (Courtin et al., 2015; Camara et al., 2021)(https://apps.who.int/neglected_diseases/ntddata/hat/hat.html) also advocates for the benefic effects of the VCC.
-Finally, the absence of impact on the targeted population at the scale of the whole mangrove of Boffa, suggests that VCC as it was undertaken, is efficient at protecting human populations, but does not significantly affect the biodiversity of this particular ecosystem.
+It also indicates that in the areas targeted by vector control, tsetse densities would probably regain initial levels rapidly in case of scaling back.
+The fact that a significant decrease in HAT prevalence was observed (Courtin et al., 2015; Camara et al., 2021) also advocates for the benefic effects of the VCC.
+Finally, the absence of impact on the targeted population at the scale of the whole mangrove of Boffa, suggests that VCC as it was undertaken, is efficient at protecting human populations, but does not significantly affect the genetic diversity of this particular system.
+"Emptied" spots simply became reinvaded by a representative sample of the whole population, which may come from any part of the focus, even locally.
+Indeed, in the absence of any spatio-temporal population structure, it is impossible to determine where tsetse flies captured in one particular trap came from.

-In conclusion, due to the difficulties to access to all tsetse-infested zones, where multiple hosts are available for these blood feeding insects, maintaining control measures in zones frequented by human populations seems a reasonable measure, in order to protect these populations from tsetse bites and subsequent transmission of HAT(Courtin et al., 2015).
-Given that the existence of hidden human and/or animal reservoirs can be suspected (Koffi et al., 2009; Kaboré et al., 2011; Jamonneau et al., 2012; Büscher et al., 2018), such a measure appears mandatory for now and a close future, before more research results shed more light on the eco-epidemiology of this deadly disease in mangrove ecosystems.
+In conclusion, due to the difficulties to access to all tsetse-infested zones, where multiple hosts are available for these blood feeding insects, maintaining control measures in zones frequented by human populations seems a reasonable measure, in order to protect these populations from tsetse bites and subsequent transmission of HAT, as we know that these measures are indeed very protective (Courtin et al., 2015).
+Given that the existence of hidden human and/or animal reservoirs can be suspected (Koffi et al., 2009; Kaboré et al., 2011; Jamonneau et al., 2012; Büscher et al., 2018), and given that we have hereby shown that the HAT focus of Boffa harbors a freely circulating tsetse population, such a measure, together with medical surveys and treatment of infected patients, appears mandatory for now and a close future, before more research results shed more light on the eco-epidemiology of this deadly disease in mangrove ecosystems.

 Acknowledgements

+The authors would like to thank Fabien Halkett and two anonymous referees for their comments that helped improve our manuscript.

 Funding